Hiphop Tamizha: Personal lives

 Although Hiphop is a duo, Jeeva has seldom made public appearances, thus associating the name Hiphop Tamizha with Adhi more often.
 Adhi told IndiaGlitz that this is due to his shyness, and compared his partner to the unseen lion in the emblem of India, which includes four lions, with only three visible.
 Jeeva adopted the moniker Jeeva Beatz sometime after the two met in 2005.

 Adhi studied at Chavara Vidya Bhavan and Electrical Engineering at Bannari Amman Institute of Technology.
 He holds a state-level rank in Tamil Nadu Common Entrance Test and is a graduate in Master of Business Administration from the Department of Management Studies, University of Madras.
 As of October 2014, he was doing a PhD course at Bharathiar University, which he completed in June 2015.
+In August 2023, Adhi obtained a doctorate in Music Entrepreneurship.
 Jeeva is an alumnus of Loyola College, Chennai.

-On 30 November 2017, Adhi married Latchaya Devareddy, in a private ceremony at Tirupati.
+On 30 November 2017, Adhi married Latchaya in a private ceremony at Tirupati.

 Career

 Origins and early work

 Adhi and Jeeva met via Orkut in 2005.
 They were passionate about music and decided that they should create an independent music group in India, in Tamil.
 According to The Hindu and Hiphop Tamizha's Facebook page, Adhi had not officially founded Hiphop Tamizha until 15 February 2010.

-Around the mid 2000s, Adhi released Viswaroobam Arambam, the first Tamil hip hop mixtape in India.
+Around the mid-2000s, Adhi released Viswaroobam Arambam, the first Tamil hip hop mixtape in India.
 It also played a major role in promoting hip hop as a part of the Tamil culture.
 Adhi and Jeeva remained underground until they were asked by the Tamil Nadu State Election Commission to compose an election anthem.
 Hiphop Tamizha's single Ezhuvoam Vaa was chosen as the official anthem for Tamil Nadu's 2011 state elections, and Adhi performed it at Pachaiyappa's College when Anna Hazare came there.
 Though the song was commercially unsuccessful, Adhi and Jeeva considered it at one point their "best work so far".